 1) I wasn’t sure I could make it routinely to publication on Wednesdays.

 2) I couldn’t get the GEICO commercial out of my head.
 Much as I absolutely love that camel, I didn’t think I wanted these works forever to be associated only with that.

-So, even though I’d put quite a bit of thought into the 2XHD (Hump Day Hors D'oeuvres) idea, I canned it at the last minute, went with Media Morsels as the main title instead, published and thought little else of it.
-In the days that followed, though, I did some more thinking.
-Now I have another new idea.
+So, even though I’d put quite a bit of thought into the 2XHD (Hump Day Hors D'oeuvres) idea, I canned it at the last minute, decided on Media Morsels as the main title instead...and then I changed my mind again.

-The series is young, so I’m contemplating a change to River Rocks.
-I think I like it better.
+I thought I liked the name River Rocks better.
 It seems like a good name, maybe a tad more indirect but still apt: the immeasurable collection of media and information out there is like a gigantic flowing river, each rock on the bottom along the way a potential destination if only we stop, pick it up, give it a look.
-This digest can and will lift a few of those rocks in each edition, examine them with the same basic objectives mentioned in issue #1 of Media Morsels: awareness, admiration, appreciation, assessment, analysis, advancement, advocacy.
+As mentioned in week #1, this digest can and will lift a few of those rocks in each edition with these objectives: awareness, admiration, appreciation, assessment, analysis, advancement, advocacy.

 Far away there in the sunshine are my highest aspirations.
 I may not reach them, but I can look up and see their beauty, believe in them, and try to follow where they lead.

 The River Rocks Promise